-Glyphosate was negative in an in vitro mammalian cytogenetic assay using human lymphocytes with or without microsomal activation at concentrations up to 0.56 mg/mL and at exposures up to 48 h (van de Waart, 1995).
+Glyphosate was negative in an in vitro mammalian cytogenetic assay using human lymphocytes with or without microsomal activation at concentrations up to 0.56 mg/mL, and at exposures up to 48 hours (van de Waart, 1995).
 These tests were performed according to OECD and EEC guidelines.

 Lioi et al. (1998a,b), in contrast, have recently reported that glyphosate produced an increased frequency of chromatid breaks as well as other chromosomal aberrations in both cultured human and bovine lymphocytes.
 There is reason to question these positive results on several grounds.
 Lioi et al. (1998a) reported evidence of chromosomal damage at doses three orders of magnitude lower than the van de Waart (1995) study cited above.
-Although Lioi et al. (1998a) also found that under similar conditions, the fungicide vinclozolin produced similar types and frequencies of chromosomal damage across the same dose range as they reported for glyphosate, vinclozolin is known to produce toxicity by nongenotoxic mechanism(s).
-In other experiments reported previously by Hrelia et al. (1996), the fungicide failed to produce chromosomal aberrations at 70 times the dose applied by Lioi et al. (1998a) and failed to show other evidence of direct DNA damage in a number of tests.
-The treatment protocol of 72 h used by Lioi et al. (1998a) was also unusual compared with recognized methodologies.
-Chemicals that reliably produce chromosomal aberrations in stimulated lymphocytes can do so after a 4-h exposure and often after 20 h of exposure, the usual test intervals.
+Although Lioi et al. (1998a) also found that in similar conditions, the fungicide vinclozolin produced similar types and frequencies of chromosomal damage across the same dose range as they reported for glyphosate, vinclozolin is known to produce toxicity by non-genotoxic mechanism(s).
+In other experiments reported previously by Hrelia et al. (1996), the fungicide failed to produce chromosomal aberrations at seventy times the dose applied by Lioi et al. (1998a), and failed to show other evidence of direct DNA damage in a number of tests.
+The treatment protocol of 72 hours used by Lioi et al. (1998a) was also unusual compared with recognized methodologies.
+Normally, chemicals that produce chromosomal aberrations in stimulated lymphocytes do so within 48 hours, the time to first mitosis.
 The observation that glyphosate exposures resulted in a reduced growth rate (thus affecting time to first mitosis) is an indication of a toxic effect, and this can have clear implications for the evaluation of any chromosomal aberration data.
-For an accurate assessment of induced aberration frequency, the cytogenetic evaluations must be conducted in a period of time shortly after exposure (Tucker and Preston, 1996).
+For an accurate assessment of induced aberration frequency, the cytogenetic evaluations have to be conducted in a period of time shortly after exposure (Tucker and Preston, 1996).
 The results with bovine and human lymphocytes were not consistent.
 Lioi et al. (1998a) found chromosome type breaks in human cells, but few if any with bovine cells (Lioi et al., 1998b), without apparent explanation.
-Finally, the authors do not explain why under their test conditions three different chemicals, atrazine, vinclozolin, and glyphosate, produced nearly identical responses over exactly the same dose ranges also in human lymphocytes.
-This is even more remarkable in view of the findings from other laboratories (Hrelia et al., 1996; van de Waart, 1995) that observed no effects in either glyphosate or vinclozolin at dose levels in excess of 70 times those employed by Lioi et al. (1998a).
+Finally, the authors do not explain why in their hands three different chemicals, atrazine, vinclozolin and glyphosate produced nearly identical responses over exactly the same dose ranges also in human lymphocytes.

+This is even more remarkable in view of the findings from other laboratories (Hrelia et al., 1996; van de seventy times those employed by Lioi et al. (1998a).